 The ancient Egyptians used common thyme in the process of mummification, the Sumerians employed it as an antiseptic and the Greeks used it in both religious cleansing ceremonies and as a medicine.
 The great Roman writer Pliny (c23-79 AD) who was an authority on all things scientific in Europe, wrote that ‘when burnt, it puts to flight all venomous creatures’.

 Harvesting and distillation

 This particular thyme chemotype is normally harvested in late September when the linalool content is at its peak.
-It is not normally collected by mechanical harvesting; the farmers usually prefer to collect the plant by hand using secateurs and it is extremely laborious and time consuming which contributes towards the essential oils somewhat high price.
+It is not normally collected by mechanical harvesting; the farmers usually prefer to collect the plant by hand using secateurs and it is extremely laborious and time consuming which contributes towards the essential oils somewhat high cost.

 The natural chemistry of thyme linalool essential oil is very different to that of thyme white, since it contains far less thymol, and up to 15 times more linalool.
-This results in a reduction in the oils famous antiseptic properties, but to compensate it produces a wealth of other unique therapeutic benefits that can be used sucessfully in aromatherapy.
+This results in a reduction in the oils famous antiseptic properties, but to compensate it produces a wealth of other unique therapeutic benefits that can be used successfully in aromatherapy.

-Sweet thyme oil is a highly effective neurotonic, which put simply means it gives a boost to the body’s nervous system.
+Sweet thyme essential oil is a highly effective neurotonic, which put simply means it gives a boost to the body’s nervous system.
 It also has a pronounced immunostimulant action which helps to boost the immune system after, for example, a course of powerful antibiotics.
 It is quite common for antibiotics to weaken the body’s natural defense system as well destroy invading bacteria, leaving you open to yet more infection.